 Earth goes through these dust streaks every year, so we can predict when these meteor showers happen on an annual basis.

-2. Why is this meteor shower called Geminids?
+2. Why is this meteor shower called Lyrids?

-Meteors in annual showers are named after the location in the sky where they seem to originate.
-For instance, the Geminids are named for their radiant point near the constellation Gemini, also known as the “Twins.”
+Meteors in annual showers are named after their radiant point – the location in the sky where they seem to originate.
+The Lyrids meteor shower gets its name from their radiant point near the constellation Lyra, the harp.

-3. When will the Geminid meteor shower take place?
+3. When will the Lyrids meteor shower take place?

-4. How often does the Geminid meteor shower take place?
+4. How often does the Lyrids meteor shower take place?

-5. What can we expect to see during the Geminid meteor shower?
+5. What can we expect to see during the Lyrids meteor shower?

 6. How can I get the best view of this occurrence in Singapore?

-Singapore’s light pollution, weather conditions and frequent cloud cover can also affect visibility of this occurrence.
-As such, observers should seek darker locations with a clear, unobstructed view of the sky such as parks, beaches, reservoirs, or open spaces away from city lights.
-They should also check the weather forecast for clear skies.
+Observers should seek darker locations such as parks, beaches, reservoirs, or open spaces away from city lights.
+Singapore’s weather conditions and frequent cloud cover can also affect visibility of this occurrence.
+As such, observers should also check the weather forecast for clear skies.

 7. Is any special equipment required to view this?